-CMMI has not indicated how it will demonstrate the degree to which the carve-in is effective and improves care quality for MA-enrolled hospice patients and/or reduces spending (while providing care of comparable quality with that available in original Medicare) over coverage under original Medicare or over the regular MA population that elects hospice.
-While CMS has signaled intent to use some quality domains such as palliative care and goals of care experience, the measures listed under this and other identified quality domains do not include defined measures.
-Furthermore, these are not cross-setting measures.
-As a result, there is no baseline for meaningful assessment and few, if any, true quality and effectiveness comparison points.
+CMMI has not indicated how it will demonstrate the degree to which the carve-in is effective and improves care quality for MA-enrolled hospice patients and/or reduces spending (while providing care of comparable quality with that available in original Medicare) over coverage.
+The Technical Specifications released indicate there will be a comparison of the MA-enrolled hospice patients with other MA-enrolled patients, but not hospice patients enrolled in the traditional MHB.